Beet and Strawberry Smoothie

 Why does the recipe cook the beets before blending rather than using them raw?

-The instructions call for cooking the diced beets in a little water until soft and allowing them to cool completely before blending.
+I cook the diced beets in a little water until soft and let them cool completely before blending.
 Cooked beets blend smoother and have a milder, sweeter flavor than raw beets, which can taste earthy and leave fibrous bits in the smoothie.

 What role does the flax seed powder play in this smoothie?

-The recipe adds 1 tbsp of flax seed powder to the blender along with the beets, strawberries, yogurt, and milk.
-Flax seed contributes omega-3 fatty acids and fiber, supporting the drink’s framing as an antioxidant and anti-inflammatory snack.
+I add 1 tbsp of flax seed powder to the blender along with the beets, strawberries, yogurt, and milk.
+Flax seed contributes omega-3 fatty acids and fiber, supporting this drink’s framing as an antioxidant and anti-inflammatory snack.

 Add a comment Add a comment